hnformentin/gathering-eris/README.md

   - Safe commuting to/from work by using correct clothing for the weather and best method (car/walk/bike).
 Also advice for tires for car and bike.
     This is part of the 'I am safety' culture with the expectation "I understand and manage my risks".
   - Comfort during travelling
-    This is very important for the mental health. ref #mentalhealth campaign.
+    This is very important for the mental health.
+Ref #mentalhealth campaign.
   - More employees to walk or bike to/from work
   - Recommendation for walking or biking possiblby helps the employees' physical health.
 Also part of the #mentalhealth campaign and support Equinors goal of lower the lower CO2 emissions